Willow

 Homework Projects:

-This half-term, our history topic is all about The Tudors For our homework project, children can choose from the Homework Grid below.
+This half-term, our geography topic is all about Where Our Food Comes From.
+For our homework project, children can choose from the Homework Grid below.
 These projects enable them to be creative in ways that they enjoy.
-This is a long-term project, to be handed in by Friday 23rd May, to be shared with the class, so please ensure the finished work reflects the time and effort expected of a Year 4 project.
+This is a long-term project, to be handed in by Friday 5th December, to be shared with the class, so please ensure the finished work reflects the time and effort expected of a Year 4 project.
 You can complete more than one project if you wish to.

 If you have any questions about any of the above, please ask via Google Classroom.